Forgiveness: The Misunderstood Virtue

 How do we determine what is a serious infraction requiring repentance/forgiveness and what is a minor infraction that does not require repentance/forgiveness?
 This can only be decided by the individual, because what may be considered a serious issue by one person may not be considered a serious issue to another.
 The question is whether or not the offense has caused a genuine rift in your relationship that cannot be overlooked.
 If so, then repentance/forgiveness is required.
 Personally, if a friend spoke to me in a tone that I found a bit offensive, I may not have liked it, but it would not cause a rift in our friendship.
 I would simply overlook it.
 However, if that same friend stole a $20 bill from me, it would cause a rift in our friendship and would require repentance/forgiveness.

 One might object that this is subjective.
 Yes, it is, but this is to be expected.
 The Bible gives us objective principles related to forgiveness, not case laws.
-These objective principles need to be applied in real world circumstances, and it’s not always clear how to best apply them.
-Godly people will have differences of opinion.
-But the subjectivity of what constitutes a serious issue does not negate the fact that all of us can distinguish between the categories of minor and serious infractions.
+These objective principles need to be applied in real world circumstances, and it’s not always clear how best to apply them.
+Godly people will have differences of opinion, but the subjectivity of what constitutes a serious issue does not negate the fact that all of us can distinguish between the categories of minor and serious infractions.

 Questions